 When you start with a premium portable like the Asus Chromebook Flip C436F, you might perhaps be missing out on a couple of key features that make a Chromebook, a Chromebook – namely, affordability and longevity.

-Premium Chromebooks occupy a space of their own on the market.
+The best Chromebooks, especially premium ones, occupy a space of their own on the market.
 While they’re typically pricier and have a shorter battery life, they also offer more robust processing and graphical prowess than their cheaper siblings, as well as higher quality construction.
 Essentially, they offer another option to consumers who want the security and light-weightedness of the Chrome OS environment.

 And, the Asus Chromebook Flip C436F is a perfect example of that.
 Or at least, a darn near perfect example.